aiaiaikkk/super-prompt-canvas/README.md

 ## 🎯 Project Purpose

-This project aims to build a visual + structured image editing system based on the **Flux Kontext large model**, achieving fine-grained, multimodal image editing through the collaborative control of intuitive graphic annotation and natural language prompts.
+This project aims to build a super prompt generation system based on the **Flux Kontext large model**, achieving fine-grained, multimodal image editing through the collaborative control of intuitive graphic annotation and AI-enhanced intelligent prompts.

-Users don't need to master complex prompt writing - they simply need to **select image regions + describe intentions**, and the system will automatically generate structured editing instructions to drive the Kontext model to complete intelligent local/global image modifications.
+Users don't need to master complex prompt writing - they simply need to **select image regions + describe intentions**, and the super prompt system will automatically generate AI-enhanced structured editing instructions to drive the Kontext model to complete intelligent local/global image modifications.

 This project strives to achieve: